Publications

 I Was Never Alone or Oporniki: An Ethnographic Play on Disability in Russia

-Order now from University of Toronto Press.
-Visit the companion site to the book for further resources.
+This book was published in 2020 by University of Toronto Press.
+Visit the companion site to the book for further resources, including video recordings of the play.

 “Disabling Structures: Perspectives on Marginalization in a Russian Cityscape,” Landscapes of Violence 3(1) 2015.